 According to Florida Statutes § 316.192, reckless driving is any driving that disregards the safety of other people or property.
 Reckless driving could include weaving in and out of traffic, speeding, ignoring traffic signals, and more.

 Time Limits After a Rear-End Collision

-According to Florida Statutes § 95.11, you only have four years to seek financial compensation for personal injuries after a rear–end collision.
+According to Florida Statutes § 95.11, you only have two years to seek financial compensation for personal injuries after a rear–end collision.
 Once the statute of limitations has passed, you forfeit your right to recover damages.

 After a rear-end collision, you should look to protect your health and your rights.
 We can help you seek compensation for your suffering.